King LeBron reigns again as new 'Space Jam' tops NAmerica box office - RFI

 Los Angeles (AFP)

-New Warner Bros. release "Space Jam: A New Legacy" rocketed to the top of the North American box office over the weekend, taking in an estimated $31.6 million in the best showing of a family film since Covid first hammered the industry.
+New Warner Bros. release "Space Jam: A New Legacy" rocketed to the top of the North American box office over the weekend, taking in $31.7 million in the best showing of a family film since Covid first hammered the industry.

 The live action/animated movie -- a sequel nearly 25 years after the original "Space Jam" with Michael Jordan -- has NBA superstar LeBron James teaming up with Bugs Bunny and other Looney Tunes characters in a high-stakes basketball game against a rogue artificial-intelligence entity threatening his son.

-The film's surprise showing, despite middling-to-terrible reviews -- the New York Post called it an "abomination" -- propelled it past last weekend's leader, Disney superhero film "Black Widow."
+The film's strong performance, which came despite middling-to-terrible reviews -- the New York Post called it an "abomination" -- propelled it past last weekend's leader, Disney superhero film "Black Widow."

 In third place was Sony's psychological thriller "Escape Room: Tournament of Champions," at $8.8 million.
 Taylor Russell and Logan Miller, reprising their roles in 2019's "Escape Room," face a series of deadly traps and puzzles set by the evil Minos.

-Fourth place went to Universal's "F9: The Fast Saga," at $7.6 million, bringing the four-week domestic total of the Vin Diesel/John Cena action thriller to $154 million.
+Fourth place went to Universal's "F9: The Fast Saga," at $7.7 million, bringing the four-week domestic total of the Vin Diesel/John Cena action thriller to almost $155 million.

 And in fifth was Universal's animated "Boss Baby: Family Business," at $4.7 million.

-Meantime, "Roadrunner: A Film About Anthony Bourdain" -- the Focus Features/CNN Films movie about the world-traveling chef -- had the best opening of a documentary this year, at $1.9 million.
+Further down the top 10, "Roadrunner: A Film About Anthony Bourdain" -- the Focus Features/CNN Films movie about the world-traveling chef -- had the best opening of a documentary this year, at just short of $2 million.

 Rounding out the top 10 were: